-Rockets reportedly fired towards US embassy in Iraq’s capital Green Zone
+Rockets fired towards US embassy in Iraqi capital’s Green Zone

 Blinken urges Israel to finish probe into killing of journalist in Lebanon

-News agencies, quoting unnamed US and Iraqi military officials, report that rockets landed on the outskirts of the district housing government and diplomatic buildings at dawn.
+News agencies, quoting unnamed US and Iraqi military officials, reported that rockets landed on the outskirts of the district housing government and diplomatic buildings at dawn.

+An Iraqi security official said 14 Katyusha rockets were fired and that while some struck near one of the embassy’s gates, others fell into the nearby Tigris river.
+The official said the rocket attack caused material damage but no casualties.

-Alarm sirens calling on people to “duck and cover” were activated.
+Sirens indicating to people to “duck and cover” were activated.
 According to social media videos verified by Al Jazeera’s verification unit, Sanad, rockets were seen landing near the US embassy.

-In one video, sirens are heard amid a series of explosions close to the building.
+In one video, sirens are heard during a series of explosions close to the building.
 Another shows an area of Baghdad’s diplomatic zone as explosions are heard in the background.

 صوت الانفجارات التي استهدفت السفارة الأميركية في المنطقة الخضراء في العاصمة العراقية بغداد قبل قليل pic.twitter.com/2Y008GSjYU